2002 Commonwealth Games: Opening ceremony

 "We can all draw inspiration from what the Commonwealth stands for, our diversity as a source of strength, our tradition of tolerance ... our focus on young people, for they are our future."

 "It is my pleasure in this my Golden Jubilee Year to declare the 17th Commonwealth Games open."

 Closing ceremony

-The Project & Artistic Director for the Closing Ceremony was David Zolkwer.
+The project & artistic director for the closing ceremony was also a project from David Zolkwer.
 The Queen ended 11 days of competition at a rain-drenched closing ceremony in the City of Manchester Stadium.
-She declared the Games closed in front of a sell-out crowd gathered in the stadium.
+She declared the games closed in front of a sell-out crowd gathered in the stadium.
 She also called on the athletes to assemble again in four years in Melbourne and to continue displaying the "friendship" they had shown in Manchester.
-The ceremony, attended by Prime Minister Tony Blair and several other dignitaries, took place in pouring rain and like the opening ceremony, mixed "pomp with pop".
+The ceremony, attended by Prime Minister Tony Blair and several other dignitaries, took place in pouring rain and, like the opening ceremony, mixed "pomp with pop".
 Australian Ian Thorpe, the star of the Games with his six swimming golds, carried his national flag into the arena, along with athletes from each of the other competing countries.
 Around balloons were released into the rainy Manchester sky as the ceremony concluded with a spectacular fireworks display.